pandawarlord/03-fold-Khanh-Le/README.md

 ## Problem 2: Big Numbers

-The Haskell type `Int` only contains values up to a certain size (for reasons that will become clear as we implement our own compiler).
+The Haskell type `Int` only contains values up to a certain size.
 For example,

 ```haskell
 ghci> let x = 99999999999999999999999999999999999999999999999 :: Int